Change Data Capture (CDC)

 ├── _skippr_order_token column (stale-write rejection)

-At the destination, Skippr uses these to guarantee correctness:
+At the destination, Skippr uses these rules to guarantee correctness:

 - Upsert-if-newer -- a row is only written if its order token is greater than the existing token.
 Stale or replayed writes are silently discarded.

 - Tombstone anti-resurrect -- deletes are recorded in a per-table tombstone table.
-A later insert for a deleted key is blocked unless its order token proves it occurred after the delete.
+A later insert for a deleted key is only applied if its order token is newer than the delete.

 Enabling CDC